Focus on Teaching Conference

 Criteria

-The commitment to excellence in teaching can be demonstrated in one or a combination of several competencies associated with the Georgian College Innovative Teaching Competency Framework (see the Academic Plan for more information).
+Georgian educators regularly exemplify excellence in teaching and embody the competencies associated with the Georgian College Innovative Teaching Competency Framework (visit the Academic Plan for more information).

-The Teaching Excellence Award celebrates educators who strive to grow their practice in these competencies and, in so doing, offer students learning experiences that honour student diversity, respect student needs and support student success.
+The Teaching Excellence Award celebrates educators who strive to grow their practice in these competencies and, in so doing, offer students learning experiences that honour student diversity, respect student needs, support student success and contribute to a culture of belonging at Georgian.

 The commitment to excellence can be in one or several of the following competencies: